About This Program

 Dr. Anupam Batra, MD, FRCPC

 He completed his undergraduate studies in Biochemistry (BSc Hons) at McGill University in 2006.
-He received his medical degree from St. George’s University in Grenada and completed his Internal Medicine residency at Albany Medical College in 2015.
+He received his medical degree from St. George’s University and completed his Internal Medicine residency at Albany Medical College in 2015.
 He then completed his Geriatric Medicine training at the Massachusetts General Hospital – Harvard Medical School in 2016.
 Dr. Batra went on to complete his Medical Oncology residency followed by a Genitourinary Oncology Fellowship at the University of Western Ontario in 2019.

 He is a Diplomat of the American Board of Internal Medicine, Geriatric Medicine and Medical Oncology, and holds specialty certifications in Internal Medicine and Medical Oncology from the Royal College of Physicians and Surgeons of Canada.